byronrthomas/ShockNetDocs/index.md

 All further analysis will happen based on this new shock transfer graph, until the assumptions are changed again (which causes all of these links to be deleted and replaced with the links that meet the new assumptions).
 The meaning of a link in this new graph is "a shock can potentially pass between these entities" or equivalently "if a shock occurs to the source of the link, it will pass to the destination of the link."

-#### Difference with Horizons scanning page

 ## Effects analysis mode

 If ShockNet is completely new to you, I recommend starting from the section [What is Shocknet?](#what-is-shocknet) before returning here.

-Once [assumptions are set](#setting-model-assumptions) the effects analysis mode allows us to ask "under these assumptions, if a crisis begins with some set of supply shocks, what countries will experience a crisis" and to drill into how the model predicts various chains of shocks.
+Once [assumptions are set](#setting-model-assumptions) the effects analysis mode allows you to ask "under these assumptions, if a crisis begins with some set of supply shocks, what countries will experience a crisis" and to drill into how the model predicts various chains of shocks.

 ### Selecting producers experiencing a shock